alextilson/starter-ruby/README.md

-# Welcome to the Ruby Guild!
+# Welcome to the Ruby Starter!

-As members of the Ruby guild, you will be working through the challenges of TwilioQuest using the Ruby programming language.
 This project is pre-configured to do some interesting Twilio stuff using Ruby and the light-weight Sinatra web framework.

 ## Setting Up